DIPF – Knowledge for Education

 Educational reforms affect society as a whole, and they will often evoke intense public debate.
 In order to arrive at an impartial assessment of changes in a given education system, for instance as a result of integration or inclusion programmes, the scientific monitoring of such processes is helpful.
 Successes and potentials for optimisation can thus be identified.
 The evaluation of educational programmes, educational institutions and education systems constitutes an important element of the portfolio DIPF offers.
 Interdisciplinary teams of researchers provide ministries of education in different federal states with scientifically grounded evidence and support regarding processes of change, e.g. with the BONUS study or by monitoring the school structural reform in Bremen.

 Scientific Advice and Expertise

 In order to promote communication with political decision-makers and other stakeholders in society regarding current challenges in education and to highlight how knowledge gained from empirical research can contribute to overcoming them, the Leibniz Educational Research Network LERN coordinated by DIPF hosts an annual Forum on Educational Policy.
-Moreover, DIPF researchers regularly participate in conferences, conventions and debates, and are available as speakers or interview partners whenever possible (see our list of experts with information in German).
+Moreover, DIPF researchers regularly participate in conferences, conventions and debates, and are available as speakers or interview partners whenever possible (see our list of experts.
 If you would like to find out more about research at DIPF, you can find an overview of research topics pursued at DIPF here.
-DIPF prepares detailed information regarding its research activities in a biennial report and several times a year the journal DIPF informiert is published.
+DIPF prepares detailed information regarding its research activities in a biennial report and several times a year the journal is published.